morlandi/django-htmx-forms/README.md

 | callback                        | null                       | a callback to receive events                                   |
 | autofocus_first_visible_input   | true                       |                                                                |

-Unspecified options will be retrieved from corresponding HTML attributes on the element which fires the dialog opening;
+Unspecified options will be retrieved from corresponding HTML attributes from the element which fires the dialog opening;

 for example: